A POETS’ AGORA RESIDENCY

 A Poets’ Agora’s residency program is designed as an experience to pursue personal creative growth in the vibrant capital city of Athens, during two fulfilling weeks, allowing you to attend multiple contemporary art and cultural events, as well as to be inspired by the ancient architecture and marvels scattered around the city.

-The preferred applicants should be interested in Hellenic literature and a degree of knowledge of modern Greek is welcome, but not required, as their poems will be written in either modern Greek or English and translated into the other language.
+The preferred applicants should be philhellenes, to some degree, and be interested in Hellenic literature.
+As an advantage, a degree of knowledge of modern Greek is welcome, but not required, as their poems will be written in either modern Greek or English and translated into the other language.

 A Poets’ Agora wishes you will use this time in the best way possible to enhance your poetry writing, in Greek and/or English.
 A selection of your work (three poems or more) will then be published in accompaniment with our yearly edition, in late autumn of 2020.